e271828e/Flight.jl/docs/notes/design/framework_spec.md

 declared by the method**, not inferred: the resolved endpoints only *cross-check* it, and an entry whose endpoint resolves to a port of the wrong direction is a build error naming the method, the entry and the resolved port's actual direction.
-A mixed entry is no longer expressible, so that error class disappears with the single list that made it possible; two entries producing the same output face remain the ordinary two-producers error.
+A mixed entry is not expressible: the single list that made that error class possible does not exist; two entries producing the same output face remain the ordinary two-producers error.
 Face *types and [tiers](#g-tier)* are derived from the internal endpoints — the [blessed](#g-blessed) derivation-from-declarations ([§11.2][s11-2]) — and the derivation is forced, not merely convenient (row 41): an assembly is